Top 10 Open Source Software (OSS) Risks

 OSS-RISK-2 Compromise of Legitimate Package Attackers may compromise resources that are part of an existing legitimate project or of the distribution infrastructure in order to inject malicious code into a component, e.g, through hijacking the accounts of legitimate project maintainers or exploiting vulnerabilities in package repositories.
 Security

-OSS-RISK-3 Name Confusion Attacks Attackers may create components whose names ressemble names of legitimate open-source or system components (typo-squatting), suggest trustworthy authors (brand-jacking) or play with common naming patterns in different languages or ecosystems (combo-squatting).
+OSS-RISK-3 Name Confusion Attacks Attackers may create components whose names resemble names of legitimate open-source or system components (typo-squatting), suggest trustworthy authors (brand-jacking) or play with common naming patterns in different languages or ecosystems (combo-squatting).
 Security

 OSS-RISK-4 Unmaintained Software A component or component version may not be actively developed any more, thus, patches for functional and non-functional bugs may not be provided in a timely fashion (or not at all) by the original open source project Ops